shapeshed/shapeshed.com/content/posts/using_php_to_enhance_css.md

-{
-  "title": "Using PHP to enhance CSS",
-  "date": "2007-03-25T00:00:00+00:00",
++++
+date = "2007-03-25T00:00:00+00:00"
-  "description": "With a bit of PHP you can add an additional layer of logic to your CSS.
+description = "With a bit of PHP you can add an additional layer of logic to your CSS.
 You might choose to add seasonality to your site or change the layout entirely.
-You are limited only by your imagination. ", "tags": [
+You are limited only by your imagination. " tags = ["CSS", "PHP"] title = "Using PHP to enhance CSS"

-    "CSS",
-    "PHP"
-  ]
-}
++++
 ## An example

 Let's say a client has asked for a different background color for a website at weekends.
 The idea is that from Monday to Friday a grey background is shown and then at weekends an orange background is shown.